 - Luxury ($$$): Son Brull Hotel & Spa

 - Budget ($): L’Hostal Pollença – Turisme Interior

 15. Puerto De Alcudia, best place to stay in Mallorca for family

-There are plenty of beaches in surrounding area including Muro Beach (Playa de Muro), Aucanada Beach, Alcudia Beach, Ca’n Picafort Beach, and Cala Ponset.
+There are plenty of beaches including the Muro Beach (Playa de Muro), Aucanada Beach, Alcudia Beach, Ca’n Picafort Beach, and Cala Ponset.
 This is ideal whether you want a relaxing day, lazing in the sand, or enjoy water sport activities such as kite surf, diving, kayaking, sailing, and paddle surfing.
 There are plenty of playgrounds for kids around the beaches.

 Stay In Puerto De Alcudia If you travel as family; you want to stay at one of the island’s busiest beach resorts, you want a great choice of accommodation, you want a range of beaches, as well as some more cultured attractions.

-Best places to stay in Puerto De Alcudia:
+Best places to stay in Mallorca in Puerto De Alcudia: